-Considering an entirely new data set was issued for this year's TRECVID, the tasks of creating a database schema and indexing keywords had to be performed.
-The contextual data provided by TRECVID-2003 includes video and image data.
-More specifically, around 133 hours of video data derived from CNN Headline News, ABC World News Tonight, and CSPAN (only around 13 hours worth of CSPAN), which resulted in approximately 125 thousand keyframes (images) to represent the individual shots.
+Considering an entirely new data set was issued for this year's TRECVID, the tasks of creating a database schema and keyword indexing had to be performed.
+The visual data provided by TRECVID-2003 included video and image data.
+More specifically, TRECVID issued around 133 hours of video data, which derived from CNN Headline News, ABC World News Tonight, and CSPAN (only around 13 hours worth of CSPAN).
+This resulted in approximately 125 thousand keyframes (images) to represent all individual shots.
 All CNN and ABC video was originally broadcast during the span of January 1998 to June 1998, while CSPAN video ranges from 1998 to 2001.

 Accompanying the visual data, TRECVID also provided an assortment of textual information.
-One such example of this data corresponds to the collection of video files as a whole (i.e. individual information regarding all video files).
+One such example of this data corresponds to the collection of video files as a whole (i.e. information regarding individual files).
 This data was issued in XML format in which we extracted (using Java's XML API) and indexed (using JDBC) to form the "Video Table" (see Table 1 for database schema and corresponding attributes of Video Table).